mukhtarsafarofff/Simple-UPS-Circuit-/README.md

-An uninterruptible power supply with elaborate features may not be critically required for the operation of
+An uninterruptible power supply are  required for the operation of